WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	--codeml	will run codeml on all of the files in the 06_phylipFiles directory.
-You must also supply a control file for PAML which must be located in the output directory you specified with the the -o option.
+You must also supply a control file for CodeML which must be located in the output directory you specified with the the -o option.
 			This file must be titled "codeml.ctl" (the default name given by PAML.
 The name is hard coded into AlignmentProcessor to simplify the commands).

+	--retainStops	This will tell AlignmentProcessor to retain sequences that contain internal stop codons.
+By default, sequences with internal stop codons will be removed from the analysis.

 	-%	a decimal value specifying the minimum percentage of reads that must remain after replacing unknown codons with gaps (Default = 0.5).
 You may wish to use a lower threshold for highly diverged species or for low quality genomes.

+# Additional Commands

 	-h/--help	will print the program's help dialogue

 	-v/--version	will print the program version and copywright info

-# The -r option
+	--printNameList	will print the contents of 02_nameList.txt which contains the list of genome builds and associated common names.

+	--addNameToList will add an entry to the 02_nameList.txt file. e.g. python AlignmentProcessor.py -- addNameToList <build> <common name>

+# Genome Builds and Common Names

 	This specifies the reference species.
-To find it, look in 02_nameList.txt in the bin.
+To find it, either use the --printNameList option or look in 02_nameList.txt in the bin.
 Check if the genome build is present in column 1 of the list.
 If it is, use the common name in column 2 of the list.
-If it is not,	you may add an entry to the list with the build name that is present in your alignment as the first entry of a new row, followed by a space, then the desired common name.
+If it is not, you may either use the --addNameToList option or add an entry to the file with the build name that is present in your alignment as the first entry of a new row, followed by a tab, then the desired common name.
 Make sure there are no spaces in either name.

 # The codeml control file